City skyline

 INSIGHT: Recently I watched Mark Zuckerberg’s video release announcing their re-brand to Meta and his plans for Facebook’s Metaverse.

-Pizza, pasta and PR: why I love free-range working from Italy
+Pizza, pasta and PR: Why I love free-range working from Italy

 INSIGHT: Bleisure.
 Workcation.
 Virtual offices.
 The working world as we once knew it is changing, and I’m excited to be part of a company paving the way.